AkashNeil/akashneil/README.md

 ### What I do ?

-⚡ I help humanity progress by enabling & facilitating the transfer of data / information / knowledge throughout the world.
+⚡ I contribute to the progress of humanity by enabling & facilitating the transfer of data / information / knowledge throughout the world.

 ![image](https://s27389.pcdn.co/wp-content/uploads/2019/12/why-network-segmentation-essential-enterprise-1024x440.jpeg)